 - Compatibility – compatible across all devices and platforms

-- More demand into DFP enhanced auction – programmatic buyers are given the chance to bid, even way ahead of sponsorships.
+- More demand for DFP enhanced auction – programmatic buyers are given the chance to bid, even way ahead of sponsorships.
 Buyers are part of Doubleclick Ad Exchange which means you get to keep all the security settings and account preferences you have in place.

 - Control – publishers can manage demand just the same as in private or open marketplaces.

-- Possible Revenue Lift – Google claims that they have seen 10% lift in revenues with DFP First Look.
+- Possible Revenue Lift – Google claims that they have seen a 10% lift in revenues with DFP First Look.

 What other publishers think about it?